billisalive/billpowellisalive/_posts/2003-12-17-how-to-talk-to-a-rock.md

 ---
-title: How to Talk to a Rock
+title: "How to Talk to a Rock"
-category: blog
+categories: blog
 date: 2003-12-17
 layout: post
 ---